Welcome to Waseca County

 For Youth Records:

-Youth will need to fill out one Annual Reflection Report, one Livestock Financial Summary per species, and one Non-Livestock Financial Summary per project.
+Youth will need to fill out one Annual Reflection Report, one Livestock Financial Summary per species, and one Static Project Financial Summary per project.

-- On Your Way to Better 4-H Records (PDF), On Your Way to Better 4-H Records (Word)
+- On Your Way to Better 4-H Records (PDF)

 The Animal ID deadline for market beef (beef steers, market heifers, and dairy steers) is February 15th.

-Junior meat goat doe kids and spring calves (birthday of March 1, 2022-May 31, 2022) must meet the ID deadline of June 1st, 2022.
-NOTE: Families will not be able to self identify the junior meat goat doe kids after May 16th in 4-HOnline.
+Junior meat goat doe kids and spring calves (birthday of March 1, 2023-May 31, 2023) must meet the ID deadline of June 1st, 2023.
+NOTE: Families will not be able to self identify the junior meat goat doe kids after May 15th in 4-HOnline.
 To meet the ID deadline, a paper copy of the ID worksheet must be submitted to your local county Extension Office no later than the set deadline.

 Fair registration and FairEntry